equivalent/equivalent.github.io/_posts/article/2016-05-12-common-aws-elasticbeansalk-docker-issues-and-solutions.markdown

 > Note: EB is already aggregating your Docker containers STDIO to
 > `/var/log/containers/`

+## Load balancer issues

+When setting up new ElasticBeanstalk or when cloning Elastic beanstalk enviroment, AWS will copy the LoadBalancer setup.
+But this clonning is not perfect.
+Some time lot of security groups are not imported and sometimes new ones are introduced that may be totaly paranoid

+This happened to me recently while cloning EB enviroment.
+Clone loadbalancer had new security group that had Outband rule only for HTTP but not HTTPs.
+Due to this loadbalancer was saying no instances are healthy even though they were responding to healthcheck.

+Given admin `ssh` to instance (`eb ssh`)
+When curl loadbalancer healthcheck endpoint `localhost/heacheck` Then I get 200 response
+But Given I curl curl loadbalancer healthcheck endpoint on Elastic beanstalk dns endpoint `my-app.elasticbeanstalk.com/heacheck`
+Then I have no response

+So solution was to check not only Inbound rules of EC2 security groups but also Outbound rules of AWS Elastic Loadbalancer

 ## Common server issues when docker is not starting